Glen Ellyn Dethatching Lawn Services

 Glen Ellyn’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Glen Ellyn enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
-The Village’s yard waste collection program supports these goals by requiring all materials to be placed in biodegradable paper bags or rigid containers—plastic bags are not accepted.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves for proper aeration and moisture.
-These efforts align with Glen Ellyn’s sustainability initiatives and waste reduction targets.
-For more information on composting guidelines and collection schedules, contact:
+The Village’s yard waste collection program requires use of biodegradable paper bags or rigid containers, with no plastic bags permitted.
+Residents may also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and are properly managed by mixing thatch with leaves and maintaining adequate moisture and aeration.
+These practices support Glen Ellyn’s sustainability and waste reduction initiatives.
+For more information on composting guidelines, collection schedules, and disposal requirements, contact:

 Glen Ellyn Department of Public Works